farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws/index.md

 ## Set up AWS EC2
 ### Create and set up EC2 instance
-TODO
 Let's start by going to AWS EC2 main dashboard.
 Our goal is to launch an instance, which can be done either from the main page or by going to the list of all instances.

 Wherever you are, hit the "Launch instance" button.
 ![Placeholder](./images/aws-ec2-instances.png)
 ![Placeholder](./images/aws-ec2-instances-launch.png)

-You will see the EC2 instance configuration menu.
+You will get redirected ti the EC2 instance configuration menu.

 Pick a name for your instance, in our case it's `farcaster-hub-tutorial`
 ![Give your instance a name](./images/ec2-setup-name.png)